Rick Williams (coach)

 Biographical Information

 The son of legendary manager Dick Williams, Rick Williams was signed by the Montréal Expos out of college, where he was coached by Eddie Stanky.
 Rick went 3-1 with a 2.90 ERA for the 1977 GCL Expos (completing 3 of 4 starts) and 1-0 in four innings for the Jamestown Expos.
 Jumping to AA with the Memphis Chicks, Williams was not outclassed, as he went 7-4 with three saves and a 1.78 ERA.
-He allowed 60 hits and 1 innings in 86 innings, completed 8 of 11 starts and threw four shutouts, one less than league leader Roger Alexander.
+He allowed 60 hits and 21 walks in 86 innings, completed 8 of 11 starts and threw four shutouts, one less than league leader Roger Alexander.
 Williams would have edged Alexander for the Southern League ERA lead but did not qualify in terms of innings pitched as he was promoted to AAA.
 With the Denver Bears, Rick struggled, going 1-1 with a 9.41 ERA.
 He allowed 34 hits, 6 homers and 13 walks while striking out only 7 in 22 innings.

 Williams returned to Memphis in 1979 and went 5-7 with five saves and a 3.31 ERA, allowing 46 hits but 44 walks in 68 innings.
 He made 28 relief appearances and five starts.
 An arm injury derailed his career.
 In 1980, Rick was just 1-2 with one save and an ERA of 8.61 for Memphis, allowing 39 hits and 15 walks in 23 innings.
 In four games for the West Palm Beach Expos, he allowed 9 hits and five runs in four innings of work.